 - The decreasing demand for coffee in the skincare industry leads to the decline of raw materials derived from nature, which in its turn leads to better environment

 - Studies show that coffee grounds that end up in the landfills acidify the soil.
 Hence, by reusing, we contribute to decreasing soil damage

-- At Mine Organics, we aim to bring equity through many programs related to the wellbeing of the most vulnerable communities; giving back to the society
+- At Honestly it’s, we aim to bring equity through many programs related to the wellbeing of the most vulnerable communities; giving back to the society

 Do you want to know more about our philosophy?